ib-ruby/ib-symbols/README.md

 # ib-symbols

-Enables predefined symbols and watchlists for contracts
+Predefined symbols and watchlists for contracts

 to activate use